appdev-projects/api-practice/README.md

 ## Beware of CORS

 By default, Rails restricts requests from other websites (although cURL, Postman, [http.rb](https://github.com/httprb/http), native apps, and any other non-web browser won't suffer from this issue).
 So if you're `.fetch`ing from JavaScript within a browser, you need to allow-list the domains — or just let them all through.
+This is known as defining your Cross-Origin Resource Sharing policy.

 This gem is helpful: